moscowjh/t2-p2-project-EDA/red_red_wine.md

 ### What other features in the dataset do you think will help support your investigation into your feature(s) of interest?

 Biggest question for me is how/whether the different input variables correlate or predict the output variable, quality.
 Am particularly curious to see how alchohol level correlates with quality.
-Will also be interesting to see how the different acidity-related variables correlate with each other and with qulaity.
+Will also be interesting to see how the different acidity-related variables correlate with each other and with quality.

 ### Did you create any new variables from existing variables in the dataset?